 ‘My mother and I had remained crouching in the kitchen listening to every sound.
 At last the noise of footsteps began to disappear into the distance and then there was quiet.’

-‘Stay here,’ she had commanded me, don’t make a noise, I will go and see what is happening.’
+‘Stay here,’ she had commanded me, ‘don’t make a noise, I will go and see what is happening.’
 I saw her slowly open the front door and look out.

 There was no one there, the front garden was as she had left it, the road beyond was empty but we could hear muffled gunshots in the distance.
 She said that she could see the vineyard and was usually able to see Christos moving about but despite straining her eyes there was no movement.
 She wanted to call out but the sound stuck in her throat, No, I mustn’t they might hear she realised, she was now unsure what to do, to try and find my father or go back to me.
 The rat-tat-tat of machine gun fire decided for her.

 I learned later that my father was rounded up with a number of other men.
 When I finally saw him again he told me what had happened.
 He said that they were lined up in a column and marched to the nearby village of Kondomari just outside the city of Chania.
 It was all happening so quickly.
 He said he was confused and wondered what was going on.
 By the time they had arrived at the town square there were many other men and some women already there crowded together.
 Then my father saw three trucks arrive.
 He said they stopped and German soldiers lept out carrying rifles.
 They lined up in front of the crowd.
 Suddenly, we all realised what was happening and began to surge forwards.